verdaux/BookNotes/Phrases/Impressors.md

 - [ ] God put an Angel on Earth just for me.
 Who could rescue me from the depths of hell.
 - [ ] The only thing lower than ne standards is my self esteem.
 - [ ] I suffer from poor choices syndrome
+- [ ] If you sit on a toilet at 11:59 and the clock strikes midnight, it's the same shit different day.